Scalar bosons in Bonnor-Melvin-$\Lambda$ universe: Exact solution, Landau levels and Coulomb-like potential: Introduction

-So, an interesting subject is to study of quantum particles in a spacetime with the structure affected by a magnetic field.
-In \cite{Santos:2015esa}, Dirac particles have been studied in the Melvin metric.
-In this work we study spin-0 bosons in the magnetic universe with cosmological constant proposed in \cite{vzofka2019bonnor}.
+So, an interesting subject is to study quantum particles in a spacetime with the structure affected by a magnetic field in a way similar to the one done in \cite{Santos:2015esa}, where Dirac particles have been studied in the Melvin metric.
+In this paper, we will study spin-0 bosons in the magnetic universe with cosmological constant, proposing a variation in the constants of the metric shown in \cite{vzofka2019bonnor} and also verify the effect of the inclusion of a vector potential $A_{t}$ and a scalar potential $S(r)=\eta/r$.
+As it was pointed out before, the Landau levels play a fundamental role in the determination of the equation of state of the magnetars, and for this reason, they will be calculated in the backgrounds determined by this kind of interaction and the effect of the parameters of the theory will be investigated.

 The structure of this paper is as follows: In Sec.
-II, the Klein-Gordon in the Bonnor-Melvin-$\Lambda$ is obtained and solved.
-Then the Landau levels are determined.
+II we review the Bonnor-Melvin-$\Lambda$ and propose a different definition of the constants.
 In Sec.
-III a Coulomb-like potential is introduced and the new equation is solved, and in Sec.
-IV we draw our conclusions.
+III, the Klein-Gordon equation is obtained and solved in this spacetime, and then the Landau levels are determined.
+In Sec.
+IV a scalar Coulomb-like potential is introduced, leading to a new equation that is solved, and in Sec.
+V we draw our conclusions.